corticon/corticon.js-samples/DynamicForms/docs/Defining-the-Rules-in-Studio.md

 attributes.
 The most important one is the type attribute as it allows the client-side component to know what kind of control to render and which necessary attributes to access based on the type.
 See table below for full scope of available out of the box options.
-Items with an asterisk are required.

 #### type

 Description: The specific type of UI Control.
-Each of these UIControl types are created using similar syntax, though the fields required will vary depending on the type of data being solicited from the end user (if any).
+Each of these `UIControl` types are created using similar syntax, though the fields required will vary depending on the type of data being solicited from the end user (if any).
 In the out of the box test driver, the following UI Controls / specifications are defined: